Valérie Grenier

-Valérie Grenier (born October 30, 1996) is a Canadian World Cup alpine ski racer.
+Valérie Grenier (/fr/; born October 30, 1996) is a Canadian World Cup alpine ski racer.
 She started skiing in all disciplines and later specialized in giant slalom and super-G, with some occasional starts in downhill.

 From St. Isidore, Ontario, between Ottawa and Montreal, Grenier has competed at five World Championships and two Winter Olympics.
-At the Junior World Championships in 2016, she won the gold medal in downhill and took silver in the super-G. In January 2022, she was named to Canada's 2022 Olympic team.
+At the Junior World Championships in 2016, she won the gold medal in downhill and took silver in the Super-G. In January 2022, she was named to Canada's 2022 Olympic team.

 Grenier attained her first World Cup podium in 2023, a victory on January 7 at a giant slalom in Kranjska Gora, posting the best result in both runs.
 It was the first World Cup GS win by a Canadian in 49 years, since Kathy Kreiner won in early 1974 at Pfronten, West Germany.
 A year later, she defended the Golden Fox title, winning at the same venue once again.